mordak/playbook-dev-tools/README.md

 ## How it works

 This tool will use the blackberry cross compiler to build gcc for the playbook.
 Then it will bundle up the gcc binaries and the playbook libs and header files and deploy them to your playbook over the air.
-Everything is installed in the playbook shell user's home directory, so you don't need root, and you don't even need to turn on Developer Mode.
+You can control where things are installed with the -p (prefix) option, which defaults to /accounts/1000/shared/documents/clitools.
+You do not need root on the device, and don't even need to turn on developer mode.

 ## Install Directions